 The supply voltage to the module comes from the previous module in the row.
-Here supplied with 5 VA.

-An additional and separated power supply must be installed, which must be galvanically separated from the supply for the control range.
-Class II is required.
+The supply voltage to the valves must be from a separate supply, which must be galvanically separated from the supply for the control range.

-(Power requirements: 7.8 VA for controller + xx VA per valve).
+(Power requirements: 7.8 VA for controller + 1.3 VA per valve).